 Protecting Political Campaigns from Social Engineering Attacks

 Political campaigns are no stranger to cyber threats.
-As the 2020 election cycle continues, it is increasingly important for political campaigns to be aware of the dangers of social engineering attacks and how they can protect themselves and their data from malicious actors.
+As the 2020 election cycle continues, it is increasingly essential for political campaigns to be aware of the dangers of social engineering attacks and how they can protect themselves and their data from malicious actors.

 Protecting against Social Engineering Attacks